bruno686/Awesome-RL-based-LLM-Reasoning/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)
 [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-We have witnessed the powerful capabilities of RL-based LLMs.
+We have witnessed the powerful capabilities of pure RL-based LLMs.
 In this repository, we will add papers, slides, and other interesting materials that enhance LLM reasoning with reinforcement learning, helping everyone learn quickly!

 ## Papers